gabubellon/one-docker/README.md

-# one-docker-bring-them-all
+# one-docker

-One repository to centralize dockers and dockers-compose useful for everyday use.
+One docker to rule them all, One docker to find them, One docker to bring them all and in the darkness bind them.

 ## Objetivo